serverpod/serverpod/templates/serverpod_templates/github/workflows/deployment-docker.md

 ### Registering at Hetzner Cloud

 Register an account at Hetzner Cloud and create a new project.
-Using this referral link you get 20€ for free: [Hetzner Cloud](https://hetzner.cloud/?ref=BFdFFipLgfDs)
+Use this referral link you get 20€ for free: [Hetzner Cloud](https://hetzner.cloud/?ref=BFdFFipLgfDs)

 Next, go to the ["Cloud Console"](https://console.hetzner.cloud/) and create a project.